Three thoughts to help apply learning to new problems

 Of the 28 students interviewed, 12 made accurate predictions with correct reasoning, while the others were unable to apply their knowledge to tackle the problem.

-The researchers found that nine of the ‘correct’ students used three specific processes that are strongly associated with successful transfer of learning.
-These are: constructing sub-microscopic models that are consistent with experimental evidence; engaging in accurate metacognitive monitoring of their evolving sub-microscopic models; and using evidence to justify sub-microscopic model refinements.
+The researchers found that nine of the ‘correct’ students used three specific processes strongly associated with successful transfer of learning.
+These are: constructing sub-microscopic models consistent with experimental evidence; engaging in accurate metacognitive monitoring of their evolving sub-microscopic models; and using evidence to justify sub-microscopic model refinements.

 Interestingly, how correct the initial and final sub-microscopic models were was not strongly associated with successful transfer of learning.
 Despite the small sample size, this is valuable evidence that informs how we support students in developing and applying models.